What Is SEO Marketing? + How to Improve Your SEO

 When using different SEO tools like SEMRush, Ahrefs, and Google Search Console, pay attention to new features or updates to existing features that you can use to improve your SEO marketing efforts.
 For example, SEMRush offers a Google Chrome extension called PageImprove, allowing you to make quick SEO improvements from your browser.
 As of November 2022, you can sign up to use PageImprove as a beta tester.

-Stay up to date on how search engines like Google and Bing rank web pages.
+Stay current on how search engines like Google and Bing rank web pages.
 Periodic changes can affect how your pages will rank and how you should address SEO.
-For example, on March 23, 2022, Google rolled out updates establishing criteria for determining whether a product review can rank high in a search [4].
+For example, on March 23, 2022, Google rolled out updates establishing criteria for determining whether a product review can rank high in a search [5].
 Product reviews must now:

 Describe how a product compares to its competitors in quantifiable terms.

 If you’re ready to master SEO practices for the long term, consider taking online courses.
-A great starting point is the Google Digital Marketing and E-Commerce Professional Certificate, where you can build SEO skills, produce authoritative content in your niche, rank higher in search results, and attract more potential customers to your site.
+A great starting point is the Google Digital Marketing and E-Commerce Professional Certificate, where you can build SEO skills, produce authoritative content in your niche, rank higher in search results, and attract more potential customers.

 Editorial Team